Growing And Drying Your Own Italian Herb Seasoning

 - Dehydrating: This method will dry them faster at a low enough temperature to retain their color and flavor, but you need a dehydrator.

-- Oven drying: Fantastic for drying quickly, a large batch can dry in a matter of hours.
+- Oven drying: Great for drying quickly, a large batch can dry in a matter of hours.
 But if the temp is too high, you risk cooking your herbs, turning them brown and losing much of the flavor.
 Add to that, most ovens can't be heated to a temp lower than 170 degrees, which I found too high for good results.
 BUT with a little trickery, I came up with a way that worked great.

 - Lay them out on cookie sheets in a single layer.